Does Your Realty Business Utilize Online Listing Platforms for Leads?

 What is Realtor.com?

-Realtor.com is arguably the most accurate real estate listings platform today.
+Realtor.com is arguably the most accurate real estate listing platform today.
 It is affiliated with over 580 regularly updated MLS databases across the U.S. Realtor.com also operates in more regions than Zillow and Redfin simply because it’s been around for longer, that is since 1996.
 Redfin and Zillow are relatively new players, launched in the early 2000s, and they’re still growing in the online marketplace.

 How Do Online Property Estimators Work?